papermoonio/PolkaVM-PoCs/README.md

 ## Summary

-Unlike the standard EVM's theoretical limit of ~1024 call stack frames, **Westend Hub enforces a much stricter limit of only 5 recursive calls**.
-This demonstrates the importance of testing call stack depth limits on specific blockchain networks, as they may implement their own restrictions beyond the standard EVM specifications.
+Unlike the standard EVM's theoretical limit of ~1024 call stack frames, the tests for the Hub show a much stricter limit of only 5 recursive calls.